The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

 1) How to Execute the Script

-This lets the kernel read the #! line and launch the specified interpreter.
+This way, the kernel reads #! and uses the specified interpreter.

 #!/usr/bin/env bash